oscarlab/graphene-tests/r/README.md

 # Generating the manifest

-## Build for Linux
+## Building for Linux

 Run `make` (non-debug) or `make DEBUG=1` (debug) in the directory.

-## Build for SGX
+## Building for SGX

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.

-## Build with a local R installation
+## Building with a local R installation

-By default, the `make` command build the manifest against the system R binary.
+By default, the `make` command creates the manifest against the system R binary.
-If you have a local R installation directly compiled from the source code, you may build the manifest with the `R_HOME` variable.
+If you have a local R installation directly compiled from the source code, you may build the manifest with the `R_HOME` variable set accordingly.
 For example:

 ```
 make R_HOME=<install path>/lib/R SGX=1